 1-2 red chilies - sliced

-Spring onions - sliced thinly (for garnishing)
+Spring onion - sliced thinly (for garnishing)

 Mint leaves for garnishing